Hosted by site sponsor WebMate.

 So, which one should I buy?
 Which one is really best for me?

-Just like their predecessors, the "2023 M3" iMac models are the same overall speed and differentiated more by color and features than performance.
+Ignoring subsequent models, and only reviewing these two options, the "2023 M3" iMac models are the same overall speed and differentiated more by color and features than performance (just like their predecessors).
 However, the difference in graphics performance is more substantial than it was for the previous models.

 If overall performance is what matters to you, the entry-level iMac is your best choice.
-Only you can determine whether or not the extra US$200 for the higher-end model is worth it to you, but in addition to the (1) yellow, orange, and purple color options, the higher-end model offers (2) two additional graphics cores for a boost in graphics-related tasks, (3) two relatively slow USB-C shaped USB 3 ports, (4) Gigabit Ethernet via the power adapter, and (5) a keyboard with Touch ID capability.
+Only you can determine whether or not the extra money for the higher-end model is worth it to you (originally an extra US$200 when it was released), but in addition to the (1) yellow, orange, and purple color options, the higher-end model offers (2) two additional graphics cores for a boost in graphics-related tasks, (3) two relatively slow USB-C shaped USB 3 ports, (4) Gigabit Ethernet via the power adapter, and (5) a keyboard with Touch ID capability.

 Objectively, if graphics performance is important to you, the higher-end model is well worth considering for this improvement alone.

 The extra USB-C ports, which are slower than the primary two, are unlikely to be especially worthwhile to most users.
-If you want Gigabit Ethernet, you can add it to the entry-level model for just US$30, so you are still ahead US$170.
-However, if you want both Gigabit Ethernet and a keyboard with Touch ID, which raises the price by US$80 total, you only remain ahead by US$120, and you might prefer to go for the higher-end model and pick up the extra graphics performance and USB-C ports, as well.
+If you want Gigabit Ethernet, you can add it to the entry-level model for just US$30, so you originally were still ahead US$170.
+However, if you wanted both Gigabit Ethernet and a keyboard with Touch ID, which raised the price by US$80 total, you only remained ahead by US$120, and you might preferred to go for the higher-end model and pick up the extra graphics performance and USB-C ports, as well.

-If you don't need Gigabit Ethernet or Touch ID, it makes more sense to save the US$200, or better yet, put the US$200 toward 16 GB of RAM in the entry-level model to accelerate its overall performance and likely extend its usable life, too.
+Of course, the value proposition may have shifted somewhat on the used market, but originally if you didn't need Gigabit Ethernet or Touch ID, it made more sense to save the US$200, or better yet, put the US$200 toward 16 GB of RAM in the entry-level model to accelerate its overall performance and likely extend its usable life, too.
 You cannot upgrade the RAM after purchase.

 Permalink | Report an Error/Typo | Sign Up for Site Update Notices